Need help? We are available to speak to you 7 days a weekRead More

 The consequences of a relationship termination while holding a partner visa hinge on whether the visa is temporary or permanent, as well as the reasons behind the breakup, as recognised by the Department of Home Affairs.
 If the relationship breakdown aligns with one of the Department's accepted reasons, the implications may differ.

-For temporary partner visas, if the relationship breakdown doesn't fall within the Department's accepted reasons, the visa holder may face the prospect of having to leave Australia unless an alternative visa is secured.
-Conversely, holders of permanent partner visas generally have the right to remain in Australia, irrespective of the relationship status.
+For temporary partner visas, if the relationship breakdown doesn't fall within the Department's accepted reasons, the visa holder may be required to leave Australia unless an alternative visa is secured.
+Conversely, holders of permanent partner visas generally have the right to remain in Australia, irrespective of their relationship status.

-It's essential to recognise your obligations regarding notifying the Department of Home Affairs about any changes to your relationship status.
+It's essential to recognise your obligations regarding notifying the Department of Home Affairs of any changes to your relationship status.
 Failure to do so can have serious implications for your immigration status.
 Our team is here to provide clarity and support during this challenging time.
-We can help you understand your options for alternative visas and assist you in navigating the process with the Department of Home Affairs.
+We can help you understand your options for alternative visas and assist you in navigating the Department of Home Affairs process.

 The implications of your relationship terminating depend on what visa is held: